typelevel/doobie/yax/docs/src/main/tut/08-Fragments.md

 ### Whitespace handling

-The rendered SQL string for a `fr` fragment will have a single space character appended, which is usually what you want.
+The rendered SQL string for a `fr` or `const` fragment will have a single space character appended, which is usually what you want.
 Normally you don't need to worry about whitespace when composing fragments.

-If you do *not* want a fragment to have trailing space you can use the `fr0` interpolator.
+If you do *not* want a fragment to have trailing space you can use the `fr0` interpolator or `const0` constructor.
 This is used here and there in the `Fragments` module to yield prettier SQL strings.

 ```tut
 fr"IN (" ++ List(1, 2, 3).map(n => fr"$n").intercalate(fr",") ++ fr")"